SOH-0x01/exo-deep-learning-gpu/README.md

-exo-core
+exo-deep-learing-gpu
 =======

-A set of ansible playbooks to deploy a cluster of CoreOS machine on Exoscale.
+A set of ansible playbooks to deploy a GPU instance with common NN frameworks on Exoscale.

 - Exoscale is a Switzerland cloud provider for the digital native based on the Apache Cloudstack API.
 - Cloudstack is open source software designed to deploy and manage large networks of virtual machines.